-Each day, we put in a full day’s work, then spend most of our afternoons walking Betty White either on the beach, or on the Beaufort boardwalk, then if we can dine outside, we always do.
+Each day, we put in a full day’s work, then spend most of our afternoons walking Betty White either on the beach or on the Beaufort boardwalk, then if we can dine outside, we always do.
 Again, our new norm.
-We have a freedom of “after hours” now, rather than always being on-call.
+We have the freedom of “after hours” now, rather than always being on-call.

 On weekends, we still enjoy the ocean, taking in a “touristy” activity, since we still haven’t hit our year mark here yet, so the locals don’t quite consider us one of them yet.
 In fact, when you aren’t a local, you are referred to around these parts as a “dingbatter”.
 Yes, a dingbatter. 😉 We wear the title proudly.
 So, hitting up all of the things that we may not have done when we used to visit this area is still easy.
 Cape Lookout opens to lighthouse climbs in the next few weeks, so that is still on our list.
 We also have our regular chores like we did at home, but actually have time to do them now.
 Our chores are much less demanding (a huge advantage of living tiny).
 We have laundry, and cleaning our tiny abode, and this past weekend, we had to get out the a/c unit to install it again, now that the warm temps are back.
 Thankfully, Becky’s Homestead saved the day with her awesome, and delightfully charming YouTube channel, on how to clean an a/c unit!
 We also washed our cars, and cleaned up the outside of the house a bit- all done with the ocean breeze in the background.
 No matter how tired you get while doing chores near the ocean, you simply cannot complain- it’s not allowed.
 If you do, you must leave.